heheda12345/BurningRouter/README.md

 # Burning Router

-'Burning Router' is a project of THU Computer Organization & Theroy of Computer Network course united experiment.
+Burning Router is a project of THU Computer Organization & Theroy of Computer Network course united experiment.

 ## How to run